avaneev/biteopt/README.md

 feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
 See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and equalities.
-In practice, using quadratic penalties may be more effective than adding the aforementioned barrier constant.
+Sometimes using quadratic penalties may be more effective than adding the aforementioned barrier constant.

 It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint